 3112 AZ Highway 83, Sonoita

-Newest on the Sonoita AVA food scene, Copper Brothel Brewery serves beer and local wines.
+Newest on the Sonoita AVA food scene in Southern Arizona wine country, Copper Brothel Brewery serves beer and local wines.
 But the food is the focus after a day of tasting, so the concern is what to order to eat.

 All the courses

 Suggestions at this shiny, big, busy establishment include the beer cheese and pretzels to start, because beer.
 And cheese.
 And squishy pretzels.
 Also, the house-made mustard that goes with this is quite delicious.

 As an entrée, the mac and cheese is where it’s at because you just tasted a vat of wine.
 Alternatively, the wedge salad is surprisingly refreshing, again because you just tasted a vat of wine.